 - Physical activity: Physical activities such as pushing and pulling, running, climbing, jumping, dancing, swinging and spinning can also function to reduce stress responses.

 - Music can also promote calmness and regulate emotions.

 - Practicing Mindfulness: When you engage children in routine mindful moments throughout the day you can promote self-awareness and regulation.
 Body check-ins, breathing, and stretching activities can promote a child’s ability to independently engage in those practices.

 Identifying and Understanding Other’s Feelings

-Engaging children in feelings checks daily and even throughout the day can encourage them to acknowledge each other’s feelings.
+Engaging children in a feelings check daily and even throughout the day can encourage them to acknowledge each other’s feelings.
 In the same way, when you acknowledge the emotions children express, especially as they interact with one another, you are raising their awareness of others.
 Include your-self in those check-ins and express how you feel when you interact to help guide and develop this skill.

 As children learn to identify theirs and other’s feelings they can be encouraged to help each other.
-You can teach this skill through modeling “When you____, I feel____” statements and guiding children to use that model when solving conflict with each other.
+You can teach this skill through modeling “When you____, I feel____” statements and guiding children to use that model when solving conflicts with each other.
 It is important to help children understand that they cannot control the behavior and feelings of others but they can learn to control their own.

 Bilmes, J. (2012).
 Beyond behavior management: the six life skills children need.
 St. Paul, MN: Redleaf Press.